 Frequently Asked Questions

-Rannoch Community Trust understand that both the local Rannoch Community and those from the wider area will have many questions about the Hub.
+Rannoch Community Trust understand that both the local Rannoch Community and those from the wider area will have many questions about The CornerStone.
 Below are the answers to a few of the most common questions we have been asked.

 Please be aware that as this project is in development, plans and designs will change over time, we will keep this website and our social media pages updated with all the latest and relevant information